RazrFalcon/pico-args/README.md

 An ultra simple CLI arguments parser.

-- Only flags, options and free arguments are supported.
+- Only flags, options, free arguments and subcommands are supported.
 - Arguments can be separated by a space or `=`.
 - Non UTF-8 arguments are supported.
 - No help generation.